StevenMaude/naturejobs_scraper/README.md

 Licensed under GPL v3 (see COPYING).
 ***
 ### Rationale
 Nature's job website is a little frustrating to use.
 First, there's no option of setting the number of jobs per page.
-This meansclicking through dozens of pages to see those posted, e.g. in a week.
+This means clicking through dozens of pages to see those posted, e.g. in a week.
 Secondly, although you can set inclusive filters, I would prefer by default to be able to quickly skim through all the jobs posted excluding those that are of no interest to me.

 So, I wrote this script.
 It creates a HTML table which contains jobs posted on the website and can filter out jobs by title, employer or location.
 ***